Adelaide Writers' Week

 Adelaide Writers' Week, known locally as Writers' Week or WW, is a large and mostly free literary festival held annually in Adelaide, the capital of South Australia.
-Considered one of the world's pre-eminent literary events, it forms part of the Adelaide Festival of Arts, where attendees meet, listen and discuss literature with Australian and international writers in "Meet the Author" sessions, readings and lectures.
+It forms part of the Adelaide Festival of Arts, where attendees meet, listen, and discuss literature with Australian and international writers in "Meet the Author" sessions, readings and lectures.
 It is held outdoors in the Pioneer Women's Memorial Garden.

 Each Adelaide Writers' Week includes six days of free panel-sessions presented live in the gardens, later made available online via podcast.
 Selected sessions are shown live via videolink in some libraries.
 The programme also features a series of ticketed special events, both at Festival time and throughout the year, and there is a free "Kids' Weekend", at which children's authors present their work for a range of ages and other activities take place.

 History

+The first Adelaide Writers' Week was held in 1960 as part of the Adelaide Festival of Arts, biennially in March.
+It is the longest-running dedicated writers' festival in Australia.
+The first event was organised by a committee headed by state librarian Hedley Brideson, in collaboration with the Fellowship of Australian Writers (SA).
+Initially intended as a forum for writers, the event soon became popular with the public, in particular when guests included famous writers such as Russian poet Yevgeni Yevtushenko in 1966, followed in the early 1970s by Anthony Burgess, Edna O'Brien, John Updike, and Allen Ginsberg.
+In those years it was held at the State Library and University of Adelaide, which proved too small to accommodate audiences, so in 1976 was moved to the Pioneer Women's Memorial Garden, alongside King William Road next to the Torrens Parade Ground.
+At this time, the event took place under one tent.